Skip to main content

 A castle lit up at night in winter snow near harbour

-This part castle, part Tudor mansion see Laugharne Castle - the place that inspired famous Welsh poet Dylan Thomas.
+Part castle, part Tudor mansion, Laugharne Castle was the place that inspired famous Welsh poet Dylan Thomas.

 View from the outside of Laugharne Castle